bhavyaj12/halcyon-gaming-lib/README.md

 - Sorting videos
 - User Profile

-## Features to improve the project
+## Features that will improve the project
 - Custom backend with database
 - Upload Video
 - Notes for the video